Estate Planning Services

 Plan your estate in a way that will make it easy for your loved ones to administer, and reduce the risk of disputes among your beneficiaries.

 - Plan Your End of Life Care:

-Your plan will include instructions for your care if you become disabled before you die.
+Your plan will include instructions for your care if you become disabled before you pass.

-At this level, we help you discover your specific estate planning needs and goals, and then help you design your estate plan to meet those needs and goals.
+Chamberlain Law will help you discover your specific estate planning needs and goals, and then help you design an estate plan to meet those needs and goals.
 We help you understand your options and opportunities, and guide you through the process of creating a customized plan that fits what you need and want.
-With this level of planning, we help you "Protect Those You Love and Preserve What You Have."

 A Good Estate Plan Should Include: